-In addition, the Meriden police officers, unlike the defendant, were authorized by General Statutes § 14-283 (a) and (b)2 to exceed the posted speed limit and to disregard regulations governing the direction of movement in their pursuit of a fleeing law violator.
-It is not for this court to determine whether the police officers, acting under their statutory authority, were negligent or reckless in their pursuit of the defendant.
-It is only for this court to decide whether the defendant and the Meriden police officers are "similarly situated" for equal protection purposes.
-We hold, without hesitation, that they are not.
+In addition, the Meriden police officers, unlike the defendant, were authorized by General Statutes § 14-283 (a) and (b)6 to exceed the posted speed limit and to disregard regulations governing the direction of movement in their pursuit of a fleeing law violator.
+Although it is possible to exceed that authority; see State v.
+Scribner, supra, 72 Conn.
+App.
+742; that issue is not before us.
+It is well settled that we do not find facts; Bria v.
+Ventana Corp., 58 Conn.
+App.
+461, 466, 755 A.2d 239 (2000); and therefore it is not this court's role to make a determination, sua sponte, of whether the police officers exceeded their statutory authority.
+It is only for this court to decide whether the defendant and the Meriden police officers were "similarly situated" for equal protection purposes.
+We hold, without hesitation, that they were not.